haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

     it has the status `Pending`; then both the volume and the claim are displayed as `Bound`.

+* **dynamic provisioning of persistent volumes**
+  - If your Kubernetes cluster is managed by a cloud provider, it probably already has a persistent volume provisioner configured.

+* A Kubernetes cluster can run multiple persistent volume provisioners, and a single provisioner may support several different types of storage volumes.
+  - When creating a claim, you use the `storageClassName` field to specify which storage class you want.
+  - `kubectl get sc`

+* Remember that **omitting** the `storageClassName` field causes the *default storage class* to be used, whereas explicitly setting the field to **`""`** *disables dynamic provisioning* and causes an *existing persistent volume* to be selected and bound to the claim.

 ## ConfigMaps, Secrets, and the Downward API